 While not overly sweet like honey, molasses can be easily incorporated by drizzling a few tablespoons over finished baked bean dishes or as an ingredient before baking them in the oven.

-The 5 Best Substitutes for Molasses in Baked Beans
+5 Molasses Alternatives for Baked Beans

 1 - Brown Sugar and a Bit of Balsamic Vinegar